 Brookins received a liberal arts degree from the University of Minnesota and studied for a Masters degree in Communications at Michigan State University.
 He is married with two grown daughters and lives with his wife Jean, a retired publisher and editor in Roseville, Minnesota.

 Connect with Carl on Facebook

-COMING IN SEPTEMBER: THE CASE OF THE PURLOINED PAINTING
+AVAILABLE NOW: THE CASE OF THE PURLOINED PAINTING

 When an American Army unit arrived at the end of the World War II, some soldiers appropriated items in what appeared to be abandoned circumstances.
 A small painting by a mid-level Polish painter is used by an ex-GI to float a bank loan which results in the founding of a manufacturing firm in Minneapolis.
 Now the painting and the ledger become the center of murderous attempts by the descendants of the veteran to conceal the painting’s journey.
 World-wide efforts at repatriation of stolen art from World War II is a major ongoing effort and the story links to that effort as international operatives descend on the Twin Cities.
 Enter private detective Sean Sean.
 He is a short but effective operative who, unlike many PIs of the modern era, doesn’t sleep around, doesn’t shoot people unnecessarily, and has many friends among various local law enforcement agencies.

 Buy The Case of the Purloined Painting at:

 Amazon.com | Once Upon A Crime | Barnes & Noble